C-Hg/many-words/exercises/guidelines.md

 table

 - either fill in the two lines singular and plural, or if only one form exists, fill in the unique form line
-- leave a cross _x_ or _true_ in the last line if the noun has an indefinite article of form "an"
+- leave a cross _'x'_ or _'true'_ in the last line if the noun has an indefinite article of form "an"

 ### French data